alexander-kastil/angular-basics/labs/L4-ui/readme.md

     }
     ```

+- After this lab you should be able to add, edit and delete food items in the app.

 ### Implement a custom Material Theme

 Implement a custom material theme with a [custom color palette](https://material.io/resources/color/#!/?view.left=0&view.right=0) and replace the theme that you have chosen at the beginning of this lab: